ahmed-al-balochi/LibreGaming/README.md

 LibreGaming --stl
 ```
 ## TUI
-* You can use a Terminal Based User Interface(TUI) to help you install what you want in a graphical way
+* You can use a Terminal Based User Interface(TUI) to help you install what you want in a graphical way.

 enter this command to use the TUI
 ```
 LibreGaming --tui